jspong/jspong.github.io/_posts/2020-03-23-markdown-notes.md

 ---
+title: "Using Git and Markdown to Take Daily Notes for Self-Esteem and Profit."
 layout: post
-title: "Using Git and Markdown to Take Daily Notes for Self-Esteem and Profit.
 tags: [productivity,timetracking,git]
 ---
 # Using Git and Markdown to Take Daily Notes for Self-Esteem and Profit.